Is your pension safe? Sure, until it’s not!

-Wherever you settle in your debt-free homestead, make provisions for food and providing value to the community.
+Wherever you settle in your debt-free homestead, make provisions for food and provide value to the community.

-A vegetable garden and chickens will sure make a person feel rich when the internet has a problem and the supermarket doesn’t receive its deliveries.
+A vegetable garden and chickens will surely make a person feel rich when the internet has a problem and the supermarket doesn’t receive its deliveries.